 The journal Población y Salud en Mesoamérica is a free and open access electronic journal of the Centro Centroamericano de Población, University of Costa Rica.
-The journal receives articles in Spanish, English and Portuguese.
+The journal receives national and international articles in Spanish, English and Portuguese.

 The journal's coverage is related to public health, demography, public health policies and other health determinants related to populations and their composition.